Updated for 2021: College Substance Abuse Statistics, Facts, & Recovery – The Complete Guide

 • 60% of nonmedical Adderall use was among 18-to-25-year-olds.

 Along with alcohol and stimulants like Adderall, around 36% of college students said they used marijuana in 2013, which was up significantly from 2006.
-Other drugs of abuse on college campuses are:
+The amount of cannabis use is rising with each successive year despite the vast consequences it can have on a person.
+Marijuana use can affect one’s learning memory and affect college students’ academic performance.

 • Benzodiazepines such as Xanax

-Knowing the potential warning signs of alcohol abuse can be helpful if you’re a college student and you’re worried about yourself, or if you’re the parent of a student.
+Knowing the potential warning signs of alcohol abuse can be helpful if you’re a parent or college student who is worried about yourself.

 Some of the warning signs that the use of drugs or alcohol could be spiraling into something problematic include: